 Now You Can Clean It

 Only once these previous steps have been completed should you proceed to cleaning.
 Having brushed most of the excess soot off you can sweep this into a dam to stop the water which you will be spraying inside the chimney from leaking out onto your carpet.
 You will also need to get something to soak up this water so use either paper towels or have a mop ready before you begin pressure washing.
-Ok now using one of the many electric pressure washers available on the market from suppliers such as PowerBlast spray the inside of your chimney making a note of whether the water is being caught and not leaking out of the fireplace.
+Ok now using one of the many electric pressure washers available on the market from suppliers spray the inside of your chimney making a note of whether the water is being caught and not leaking out of the fireplace.
 Finally clean the outside starting from the top and working down so that you don’t have to go back over it.
 All you need to do now is wipe up the excess water and you should have a spotless and undamaged fireplace.